Codesai/website/_posts/2019-06-21-listening-to-tests-to-go-more-oo.md

 <script src="https://gist.github.com/trikitrok/328f80a0c5c8cdc1cbe67e5ac4c51171.js"></script>

 The problem with these tests is that they know too much.
 They are coupled to many implementation details.
 They not only know the concrete validations we apply to a click and the order in which they are applied, but also details about what gets logged when a concrete validations fails.
-There are multiple axes of change that will make these tests break, which will make them fragile and a future maintanance burden, if changes along those axes are required.
+There are multiple axes of change that will make these tests break, which will make them fragile and a future maintenance burden, if changes along those axes are required.

 So what might we do about that fragility when those changes come?

 <h3>Improving the design to have less fragile tests. </h3>

 As we said before the test fragility was hinting to a design problem in the `ClickValidation` code.
-The problem is that it's concentrating too much knowledge because it's written in a procedural style in which it's querying every concrete validation if the click is ok, combining the result of all concrete validations and knowing when to log a non valid cilck.
+The problem is that it's concentrating too much knowledge because it's written in a procedural style in which it's querying every concrete validation if the click is ok, combining the result of all concrete validations and knowing when to log a non valid click.
 Those are too many responsibilities for `ClickValidation` and that is causing the fragility in the tests.

 We can revert this situation by changing to a more object-oriented implementation in which responsibilities are better distributed.
 After this change, the new design will compose validations in a way that will result in `ClickValidation` being only in charge of combining the result of a given sequence of validations.
 Let's see how that design might look: